 What is an Informative Speech Outline?

 An informative speech outline is like a roadmap for your presentation.
-It's a structured plan that helps you organize your thoughts and information in a clear and logical manner.
+It's a structured plan that helps you organize your thoughts and information clearly and logically.

 Here's what an informative speech outline does: